2013–2019 Nissan Sentra Front Brake Pad & Rotor DIY

 - Pull the caliper up and remove the brake pads from the carrier by pulling them out.
 If the brake pads are difficult to remove, pry them out using a flathead screwdriver.

-- Push the piston on the caliper by placing the brake pad on the caliper and pushing it using a brake spreader tool.
+- Place the brake pad on the caliper and push it using a brake spreader tool to push the piston.

-- Loosen and remove the two 19mm bolts on the carrier by turning them counterclockwise using a 19mm breaker bar and wrench.
+- Use a 19 mm breaker bar and wrench to loosen and remove the two 19mm bolts on the carrier by turning them counterclockwise.

 - Remove the carrier from the rotor by pulling it out.